stanleybaez/BankOfKean/README.md

 BoK asks user to create a four digit pin, create either a checking or savings account, deposit an intial ammount, and choose between five different actions after creating an account.

-Options are : Deposit, Withdraw, Calculate Interest, Check Balance, and Log Out
+Options are : Deposit, Withdraw, Calculate Interest, Check Balance, and Log Out.

 Calculate Interest option varies based on account created.